-Caffeine– Caffeine can worsen cramps during this time of the month because it restricts blood flow.
+- Caffeine– Caffeine can worsen cramps during this time of the month because it restricts blood flow.
 I try having less caffeine in my diet during this week as well as the week prior to my period.

-Dairy-Avoiding dairy before, during and truthfully, most of the time, has helped my menstrual cycles tenfold.
+- Dairy-Avoiding dairy before, during and truthfully, most of the time, has helped my menstrual cycles tenfold.
 For more info on what may be the cause check here.

-Alcohol–Alcohol temporarily increases progesterone and estrogen levels and stresses the liver which at this time of month is trying to flush out excess estrogen so it’s best to avoid it in the time leading up to your period and during your period so you don’t overwork it.
+- Alcohol–Alcohol temporarily increases progesterone and estrogen levels and stresses the liver which at this time of month is trying to flush out excess estrogen so it’s best to avoid it in the time leading up to your period and during your period so you don’t overwork it.

-Heavily Fried Foods-During this time of the month for women, there is surprisingly an even more hushed topic when it comes to our periods and that’s something else that happens to women, which can be symptoms similar to the flu.
+- Heavily Fried Foods-During this time of the month for women, there is surprisingly an even more hushed topic when it comes to our periods and that’s something else that happens to women, which can be symptoms similar to the flu.
 In other words, upset stomach and diarrhea.
 Avoiding fried foods can help with these symptoms.

-Avoiding/Lessening Contact with Men and Women Who Aren’t Supportive of these changes-Eliminating people in my life who joke about and/or don’t understand women’s bodies and have no intention of learning about them have been asked to exit stage left.
+- Avoiding/Lessening Contact with Men and Women Who Aren’t Supportive of these changes-Eliminating people in my life who joke about and/or don’t understand women’s bodies and have no intention of learning about them have been asked to exit stage left.
 It seems drastic but but having anyone in your life who isn’t willing to understand what you go through as a female isn’t worth having around.
 Someone who won’t pick up some extra thick pads for you at the store because they are embarrassed, someone who mocks you about your blood and cramps, these are people who are uncomfortable about the subject which is natural considering our cultural view about menstruation and can be mostly easily forgiven.
 But if someone continues to berate the process of femininity because they are uncomfortable with it, over time, you will come to realize that it’s not your job to be their teacher.
 Move on.

-Eat or Drink your Greens-Spinach, kale-any type of green will do and in any form you like.
+- Eat or Drink your Greens-Spinach, kale-any type of green will do and in any form you like.
 If it needs to be quick and easy, throw them in a smoothie.
 I try to have them throughout the day, a little with each meal.
 Spinach in particular helps bloat so consider putting that in a juice, smoothie or juice to start your day.

-Water–Plenty of water helps keep blood flow regular and the body hydrated during this time.
+- Water–Plenty of water helps keep blood flow regular and the body hydrated during this time.
 Having water with lemon is even better as it helps pass toxins through the liver & reduces symptoms related to menstruation.

-Eat REAL Chocolate and take a Magnesium supplement-Go ahead and give in to the craving, just do it in a way that won’t leave you feeling more bloated or even pounds heavier in the long rung.
+- Eat REAL Chocolate and take a Magnesium supplement-Go ahead and give in to the craving, just do it in a way that won’t leave you feeling more bloated or even pounds heavier in the long rung.
 Try looking for dark chocolate that is at least 70% raw cacao (50 or above is good too if you can’t find 70%).

 - Eat Beets-Great source of iron which is lost during this time through menstruation.

-Try Maca-Introduducing this dried root veggies into your diet may help with menstrual cramps and bloating.
+- Try Maca-Introduducing this dried root veggies into your diet may help with menstrual cramps and bloating.

 - Nettle Leaf-You can get this dried or in liquid form and drink it to help ease cramps and bloating.

-Muellin Leaf- I use this in liquid form to help relief cramps and bloating.
+- Muellin Leaf- I use this in liquid form to help relief cramps and bloating.

-Acupuncture-All of my research on heavy periods has led me to try acupuncture for helping with relieving cramping, bloating and for the release of stagnant blood flow which helps you to have better periods.
+- Acupuncture-All of my research on heavy periods has led me to try acupuncture for helping with relieving cramping, bloating and for the release of stagnant blood flow which helps you to have better periods.

-Eat More Sea Veggies-Another great source of iron to replenish you during this time.
+- Eat More Sea Veggies-Another great source of iron to replenish you during this time.

-Take a Time Out-Since the menstrual cycle isn’t the only cycle we go through in a month, (yes, surprise if you didn’t know that we have four cycles throughout the month and menstruation is only one of them), it makes sense to rest during this time.
+- Take a Time Out-Since the menstrual cycle isn’t the only cycle we go through in a month, (yes, surprise if you didn’t know that we have four cycles throughout the month and menstruation is only one of them), it makes sense to rest during this time.
 Consider this excerpt from an article by Alissa Vitti author of Woman Code; “While bleeding women usually fall into 1 of 2 categories: those who need to curl up in a ball on the first day of their periods and those who feel an energy surge.
 Either way, we recommend giving your body rest during this phase and engaging in gentle movement if anything at all.
 Even if you feel a rush of energy, it’s not always the best to expend it right away – if you keep the energy contained at the beginning of your cycle, it will better serve you throughout the rest of the month.
 Examples: stretching in bed, light yoga, walking.”
 For more info please check out Woman Code the book and visit floliving for all the info and stats that I can’t fit in this post.
 Her information is vital to women’s health in 2018 and the sooner we start our journey the better.
 Here’s a good Period Workout with some other great ideas for helping cramping and bloating.

 - Reduce Stress-More easily said than done but for me, this was huge.
 Changing my environment, the people I surround myself with, (or if you can’t at least less contact), reducing stressful situations concerning work, family, etc. has played a huge role in my recovery.

-Join 2018 and Try out the New Products That Are Available to Us- As women living in 2018 today we are so lucky to have so many options for period help and period relief that aren’t toxic for us.
+- Join 2018 and Try out the New Products That Are Available to Us- As women living in 2018 today we are so lucky to have so many options for period help and period relief that aren’t toxic for us.
 Consider trying out some of these products created to make menstruation more of a celebration than a hassle. -*One thing to try is THINX, a new product promised to help ease period woes has caught my attention.
 This new period-proof underwear is said to save you from leaks allowing women to feel more comfortable and relaxed by having a backup plan.
 I haven’t tried them yet but reviewers for the undies say they can serve as complete coverage on light days and one reviewer even wore it as a bathing suit.
 Sign me up!
 Get yours at: https://www.shethinx.com *Luna Pads-Reusable pads that can be easily attached to your undies and are washable!
 What a dream 🙂 https://lunapads.com/

-Affirmations, positives thoughts and words surrounding your menstruation-No matter how old you are, looking upon this time of month in a negative way and having negative thoughts surrounding your menstruation will negatively affect your experience just like with anything.
+- Affirmations, positives thoughts and words surrounding your menstruation-No matter how old you are, looking upon this time of month in a negative way and having negative thoughts surrounding your menstruation will negatively affect your experience just like with anything.
 A great affirmation that I got from Louise Hay is, ‘I love being female.
 I love my vagina and I embrace my femininity.’

-Hot Water Bottle-A great way to lessen cramping symptoms is using a hot water bottle.
+- Hot Water Bottle-A great way to lessen cramping symptoms is using a hot water bottle.
 Just put hot water into a plastic bottle, wrap a pillowcase around it and place it on your lower belly for 15 to 20 minutes.
 It works great and is safe to fall asleep with at night compared to a heating pad.